Continuing and Transfer Student Admissions

 Honors in the Major

 To declare Honors in the Major, you must first declare your intended major through the process defined by the relevant department.
 We encourage you to discuss your interest and confirm major-specific requirements and processes for Honors in the Major with a departmental/major advisor as soon as possible.
-Major-specific requirements can also be found in the Guide.
+Major-specific requirements can also be found in Guide.

 After receiving approval from your assigned major advisor, complete the Honors in the Major Declaration Form.